Is there a step-by-step guide to applying online?

 You may apply for accommodation once you have been notified by one of the University's schools that you have been made an offer for a course of study at the University of Glasgow - whether conditionally or unconditionally and you have accepted that offer.

-We open applications in February of each year for entry into accommodation in September.
-All applicants are advised to submit an application as soon as possible after firmly accepting a course offer but certainly by 22nd August of your intended year of entry which is our Accommodation Guarantee deadline date.
-All applications are dealt with in the date order in which they are received by Accommodation Services.
+We open applications in February/March for entry into accommodation in September.
+All applicants are advised to submit an application as soon as possible after firmly accepting a course offer.
+Please refer to the relevant Admissions Policy for application deadlines.